- Code BIOL3186

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo lectures and 1x2 hour compulsory practical class per week.
-Additional tutorial sessions of up to two hours may be offered.
-Students require another 4 non-contact hours for preparation and reading.
+WorkloadTwo lectures and 1x2 hour practical class per week with associated online multimedia and quizzes with feedback.
+Additional sessions may be offered as required.
+Students require another 4 non-contact hours for preparation, online activities and reading.

 Requisite and Incompatibility